 Space Diversity.
-To further elucidate the role of Curriculum Objectives and the extent to which the agent retains acquired knowledge in downstream production tasks, the generated compounds from the CL Tanimoto experiments were pooled and the average Tanimoto similarity to the reference ligand calculated for each epoch (Fig. 6a).
+To further elucidate the role of Curriculum Objectives and the extent to which the agent retains acquired knowledge in downstream production tasks, the collected compounds from the CL Tanimoto experiments were pooled and the average Tanimoto similarity (compound and scaffold) to the reference ligand calculated for each epoch (Fig. 6a).
 The left subplot shows the gradual optimization of Tanimoto similarity for the "Low" and "High" scenarios, representing the Curriculum Phase.
-The right subplot shows the Tanimoto similarities for all the compounds that are collected (those that exceed a total score encompassing docking and QED above a threshold) in the Production Phase.
-In general, the compounds generated from the "High" Tanimoto experiments possess a greater Tanimoto similarity to the reference ligand than the "Low" Tanimoto experiments, as expected (see Supporting Information Fig. S13 for distribution of Tanimoto similarities).
+The right subplot shows the Tanimoto similarities for all the compounds collected in the Production Phase.
+In general, the compounds generated from the "High" Tanimoto experiments possess a greater Tanimoto similarity to the reference ligand than the "Low" Tanimoto experiments, as expected (see Supplementary Fig. 17 for the distribution of Tanimoto similarities).
+Moreover, the gradual decrease in Tanimoto similarity at the scaffold level further supports the capability of CL to perform scaffold hopping (Fig. 6a).
 Interestingly, however, the difference is not drastic and can be explained by cross-referencing the training plots shown in Fig. 3b.
 The "Low" Tanimoto experiments start at notably lower docking scores than the "High" Tanimoto scenario and suggests that the compounds collected at the beginning are those that happen to exhibit high Tanimoto similarity to the reference ligand.
-This is further supported by extracting the number of compounds collected at each epoch (see Supporting Information Fig. S14).
-The "Low" Tanimoto experiments generate less favourable compounds in the first 50 epochs when the Production Objective is activated.
-In contrast, the "High" Tanimoto experiments generate more favourable compounds at every production epoch, on average, as the decreased selective pressure encourages the agent to continue sampling from similar areas of chemical space to maintain reward.
-However, without incentive, beyond the applied DF that penalizes the agent for repeated sampling of the same Bemis-Murcko scaffold to explore more diverse areas of chemical space, the question arises whether the agent becomes overwhelmingly focused on a narrow solution space.
+Consequently, the "Low" Tanimoto experiments generate less favourable compounds in the first 50 epochs when the Production Objective is activated (Supplementary Fig. 18).

-To investigate the effect of Curriculum Objectives on the sampled solution space, cross-Tanimoto similarities between each unique compound pair in the pooled datasets were calculated to quantify how different the collected compounds are to each other (see Methods).
+To investigate the effect of similarity-based Curriculum Objectives on solution space diversity, cross-Tanimoto similarities between each unique compound pair in the pooled datasets were calculated to quantify how different the collected compounds are to each other (see Methods).
 Relative to the baseline RL experiments, collected compounds in the CL experiments exhibit greater intra-set similarity, interpreted as the agent sampling compounds from 'closer' areas in chemical space (Fig. 6b).
 Moreover, the "High" scenarios have a greater density of high cross-Tanimoto similarities than the "Low" scenarios.
-Uniform Manifold Approximation and Projection (UMAP) was used as a dimension reduction technique to visualize the sampled solution space from the CL Tanimoto experiments.28 There is notable similarity, without overlap (as there is no scaffold overlap, see Supporting Information Fig. S10), between the compounds sampled from the "Low" and "High" scenarios, with the former spanning some separate and distinct areas (Fig. 6c).
-The results suggest that moderate optimization of Curriculum Objectives (as in the "Low" scenarios) already significantly narrows the agent perceived solution space, in agreement with the cross-Tanimoto similarity distributions shown in Fig. 6b.
-The similarity between the generated compounds from the "Low" and "High" experiments was quantified by calculating the cross-Tanimoto similarity between the two datasets (see Supporting Information Fig. S16).
+Uniform Manifold Approximation and Projection (UMAP) was used as a dimension reduction technique to visualize the solution space diversity from the CL Tanimoto experiments.34 There is notable similarity, without overlap (as there is no scaffold overlap, see Supplementary Fig. 14), between the compounds sampled from the "Low" and "High" scenarios (Fig. 6c).
+The results suggest that moderate optimization of similarity-based Curriculum Objectives (as in the "Low" scenarios) already significantly narrows the agent perceived solution space, in agreement with the cross-Tanimoto similarity distributions shown in Fig. 6b.
+The similarity between the generated compounds from the "Low" and "High" experiments was quantified by calculating the cross-Tanimoto similarity between the two datasets (Supplementary Fig. 20).
 The majority of cross-Tanimoto similarities is > 0.7, confirming that the generated compounds from both scenarios were sampled from areas 'close' in chemical space (Fig. 6c).
 Taken together, the observations in this section suggest that devising a curriculum and using Curriculum Objectives to guide the agent to a Production Objective facilitates knowledge retention that is exploited to achieve a state of productivity.
-However, there is an inverse relationship between using similarity-based Curriculum Objectives to enhance Production Objective optimization and intra-set diversity, imposing a trade-off when using CL over baseline RL.
+However, there is an inverse relationship between using similarity-based Curriculum Objective optimization and intra-set diversity, imposing a trade-off when using CL over baseline RL.